mus1cholic/twitch-flying-chat-overlay/README.md

-# Twitch Horizontal-Scrolling Chat Overlay v0.6.2
+# Twitch Flying Chat Overlay v0.6.3

+Insert gif here

 A streaming overlay to display chat that scrolls horizontally, akin to niconico and bilibili